 A student should check the current catalog for the last date to add a course.
-A course is not officially added to a student's schedule until the completed change of course form is turned in to the academic dean's office.
+A course is not officially added to a student's schedule until the completed change of course form is turned in to the Provost/VP of Academics' office.